 This curious building looks like an upturned boat left to the mercy of fierce storms from the Atlantic Ocean.
 Its origins are shrouded in mystery.
 Some say it was an early Christian church or a chapel; others claim it was a shelter for pilgrims or a burial place.
 And we can only assume it was built sometime between the 7th and 12th century.

-One thing we know for sure is that you need to visit this ancient gem.
+One thing we know for sure is that you need to visit this ancient gem on the Dingle Peninsula.
 It’s made of carefully-shaped rocks, stacked together in a way that stops rain from pouring inside.
 This technique is so efficient that even after more than 1,000 years, the building is nearly waterproof.